 - This further leads to higher secretion of the male hormone androgen, which causes excessive hair growth.

 - This problem can occur in male and female babies.

 - CAH also causes low sodium in the blood, which can lead to improper functioning of the heart.

 If your baby has not shed the initial hair within a maximum period of six months, or is developing darker hair, then you must consult a doctor.

 - Because of the problems related to CAH, its timely treatment is necessary.

-- Children suffering from CAH are generally administered the required hormones externally to maintain a balance and prevent any serious condition.
+- Children with CAH are generally administered the required hormones externally to maintain a balance and prevent any serious condition (4).

 For most new parents, it could be surprising to witness their newborn baby’s body hair.
 However, while it is not a common phenomenon, sometimes babies have considerable body hair after birth.
 You may have to wait for a few weeks for the hair to shed off.
 Also, it could be replaced by fine hair.
 Though your baby’s body hair is seldom a cause of concern, in some cases, the hair could develop prominently and may not shed with time.
 If you encounter such a situation, you may contact your baby’s pediatrician, who could comprehend its reason and suggest an appropriate remedy.

 - Newborn Appearance.